gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees.md

 ```
 Method Find:
-    Start the current node at the root
+    Set the current node
-    If the current node is nil return nil
+    If the current node is None
+        Return None
-    If the current node equals the value
+    If the current node equals the value we are searching for
         being searched for return the current
         node's data